pzuraq/emberjs-rfcs/text/0000-decorators.md

 * The **Octane programming model** refers to the new programming model established by the Ember Octane edition.
-It includes _native classes_, _tracked properties_ and _glimmer components_, and more generally refers to features that will be considered _core to Ember_ in the future.
+It includes _native classes_, _tracked properties_ and _Glimmer components_, and more generally refers to features that will be considered _core to Ember_ in the future.
 * The **legacy programming model** refers to the traditional programming model.
   It includes _legacy classes_, _computed properties_, _event listeners_,